- Click here for US reimbursement.

 Before creating a batch payment file to process reimbursements, it is important that everything is setup correctly, including:

-- Withdrawal Account has been added to an admin's account
+- Business bank account has been added to an admin's account

-- Withdrawal Account has been linked to your policy
+- Business bank account has been linked to your policy

 - Employees have added their deposit accounts